View related sites

 The Speaking test is taken face to face, with two candidates and two examiners.
 This creates a more realistic and reliable measure of your ability to use English to communicate.

-The Cambridge English: Advanced (CAE) Reading and Use of English paper is in eight parts and has a mix of text types and questions.
+The C1 Advanced Reading and Use of English paper is in eight parts and has a mix of text types and questions.

 Part 1 (Multiple-choice cloze)